madz0/CQmvc/README.md

        $this->view(new Index());
        $this->render();
-       //or use this, it'll GZip the the output
+       //or use this, it'll GZip the output
        //$this->renderGz();
    }
 }